Festivius/stepwise/README.md

 # Stepwise Studio

-Stepwise Studio is a MacOS (for now) app built with Electron that makes it easier to dance than ever before — with features such as easier speed control, custom loop sections, keyboard shortcuts, and more.
+Stepwise Studio is an app built with Electron that makes it easier to dance than ever before — with features such as easier speed control, custom loop sections, keyboard shortcuts, and more.
 The perfect tool for learning dances, practicing skills, and finding new hobbies — all available offline.

 ---